By Zhong Cheng

 How to Gain the Way to Eternal Life

 So, how can we gain the way to eternal life?
 Actually, the way to eternal life is what the Lord Jesus brings when He returns.
-The Lord Jesus has prophesied many times that He will return, and He will do so to bring us the way to eternal life, so that we may gain everlasting life.
+The redemption work in the Age of Grace was just to redeem us of our sins, so our sins are forgiven.
+This just completed half of the salvation work.
+However, God’s salvation will be complete salvation, so the Lord Jesus has prophesied many times that He will return, and He will do so to bring us the way to eternal life, so that we may gain everlasting life.
 The Lord Jesus prophesied, “I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
+“Sanctify them through Your truth: Your word is truth” (John 17:17).
 “And if any man hear My words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
 He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:47–48).
 These prophecies tell us that in the last days, the Lord Jesus will return to express the truth, do the work of judgment beginning with God’s house, resolve our sinful natures, enable us to completely escape from the bondage of sin, and enable us to live out the realities of God’s word and gain everlasting life.
 This is to say, before God saves us and grants us life, He first redeemed us from sin by allowing us to gain the Lord Jesus’ redemption, and on this basis, He will again grant us truth that will allow us to no longer suffer the bondage and constraints of our sinful natures, purify and change our corrupt dispositions, and make us as newly created people.
 So, if we wish to gain the way to eternal life, we must accept the work of the returned Lord Jesus, accept the truth expressed by the Lord in the last days, and follow the footsteps of the Lamb.

 Thanks be to God for His enlightenment and guidance.
 May we all exert ourselves to pray to God and seek the truth more often, and may His guidance allow us all to gain the way to eternal life.
 Amen!